 To find the Novartis Oncology Service Request Form, click or visit www.HCP.Novartis.com/Access/.

 Patient Assistance Now Oncology (PANO) is a support center consisting of insurance specialists and case managers who provide access to information regarding an array of services.
 Consider PANO your first stop for information about Novartis Oncology Patient Support programs.
 Dedicated support specialists help direct callers to the services that best fit their needs.

 Support for patients includes:

-- Insurance benefits verification, including information on denials and/or appeals
+- Insurance benefits verification, including information on prior authorizations and denial appeals

 - Information about financial assistance that may be available

 - Patient Support Counselors who are able to provide information in over 160 languages

 - Dedicated case managers with private extensions whom you can contact directly for updates on your patient

 - A combination of PANO case managers and/or field reimbursement managers are available to help, depending on the complexity of a patient's case

 To learn more, call 1-800-282-7630 or visit www.HCP.Novartis.com/Access/.